The Artistry of the Mould Makers

 The superb photos and much of

-the technical information in this feature are courtesy of Howard Seufer.
+the technical information are courtesy of Howard Seufer.

 We can never thank him enough.